GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154979529-eae513b2-00e3-40c9-a581-47be4da68edc.jpg ':size=350')

 <!-- tab: Gaggia New Classic (auto shut-off) -->

-!>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
+?>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.

+Firstly refer to section [2.1.2 Disable ECO timer](#212-disable-eco-timer).
+If you decide to remove/bypass your ECO PCB then use the **Gaggia Classic Pro** tab.

 The LIVE is the top right of the **brew** switch and the GND is top right of the **power** switch.

 ![eco-power](https://user-images.githubusercontent.com/53577819/210780103-6d9e9c78-6349-4a30-be2e-2298040e17a3.png ':size=350')
 <!-- tabs:end -->

 Prepare 2 more cables with the below spec:
-1. Black, 18AWG, about 15cm, female end, exposed end
+1. Black, 18AWG, about 15cm, female spade end, exposed end.
-2. Red, 18AWG, about 15cm, female end, exposed end
+2. Red, 18AWG, about 15cm, female spade end, exposed end.

-Connect the female end to the male end of the splitter cable from above step (match the colours)
+Connect the female end to the male end of the splitter cable from above step (match the colours).

 On the 12v PSU the 2 AC IN ports will be where the exposed end of your red or black piggyback cable go, it doesn't matter which way round (yes, you need to fiddle about getting wires in and solder correctly - recommended to trim, twist, tin and apply heat shrink).

 Prepare more cables with the below spec:
-1. Black, 18AWG, about ~10cm, exposed ends
+1. Black, 18AWG, about ~10cm, exposed ends.
-2. Red, 18AWG, about ~10cm, exposed ends
+2. Red, 18AWG, about ~10cm, exposed ends.
-3. Black, 26AWG, about ~25cm, exposed ends
+3. Black, 26AWG, about ~25cm, exposed ends.
-4. Red, 26AWG, about ~25cm, exposed ends
+4. Red, 26AWG, about ~25cm, exposed ends.

 ![image](https://user-images.githubusercontent.com/53577819/210059859-be0135a8-7041-48ab-a2a5-daa8c86d04a1.png" ':size=500')